How to get started with Docker Swarm orchestration

 Networking in the Swarm cluster

-The swarm manages a multi-host networking which supports overlay network services.
+The swarm manages multi-host networking which supports overlay network services.
 The cluster manager automatically assigns virtual IP addresses to the containers that join the overlay.
 The swarm runs an embedded DNS server, which makes it possible for the swarm to also assign each container a unique DNS name that is resolvable from any container within the overlay network.
 This greatly simplifies service discovery and allows load balancing from the get-go.

 Docker creates a number of network configurations by default.
 You can see the currently active networks using the ls command in the network scope.